rodmonic/DragonWoodAI/README.md

 1. Create a model to allow me to play Dragonwood programmatically in Python
 1. Develop an rule based algorithm to play Dragonwood deterministically and model how a player selects which cards to attack and when.
-1. Develop an AI that can play Dragonwood as good, or better than the rule based algorithm.
+1. Develop an AI that can play Dragonwood using reinforcement learning as good, or better than the rule based algorithm.
 1. Learn some strategies from the AI to improve my chances against my kids.

 As a stretch goal for this activity I want to leave as much of the game logic to be determined by the AI.
 So the AI should be given as little of the games' rules and should learn through its interaction with the game instead of explicit structural learning.